tslocum/bgammon/PROTOCOL.md

   - Initial welcome message sent by the server.
 It provides instructions on how to log in.
   - This message does not normally need to be displayed when using a graphical client.

-- `welcome <name:text> there are <clients:integer> clients playing <games:integer> games.`
+- `welcome <name:text> there are <clients:integer> clients playing <games:integer> matches.`
   - Initial message sent by the server.

 - `notice <message:line>`
   - Server message.
 This should always be displayed to the user.

-- `liststart Games list:`
+- `liststart Matches list:`
-  - Start of games list.
+  - Start of matches list.

 - `game <id:integer> <password:boolean> <players:integer> <name:line>`
-  - Game description.
+  - Match description.

-- `listend End of games list.`
+- `listend End of matches list.`
-  - End of games list.
+  - End of matches list.

 - `joined <id:integer> <playerNumber:integer> <playerName:text>`
-  - Sent after successfully creating or joining a game, and when another player joins a game you are in.
+  - Sent after successfully creating or joining a match, and when another player joins a match you are in.
-  - The server will always send a `board` event immediately after `joined` to provide clients with the initial game state.
+  - The server will always send a `board` event immediately after `joined` to provide clients with the initial match state.

 - `failedjoin <message:line>`
-  - Sent after failing to join a game.
+  - Sent after failing to join a match.

-- `parted <gameID:integer> <gameID:integer>`
+- `left <username:text>`
-  - Sent after leaving a game.
+  - Sent after leaving a match.

 - `json <message:line>`
   - Server confirmation of client requested JSON formatting.